 This Might Just Be Our Favorite City in Los Angeles!

 Laid-back but equally buzzy, Culver City sits perfectly between DTLA and the beach.
-Its downtown area is walkable, and there’s an impressive lineup of trendy eateries, cozy cocktail bars and new hospitality venues popping up across this already iconic neighborhood.
-Culver City is a hotspot to plan a night out with friends or book a staycation at one of the boutique hotels.
+Culver City’s downtown is totally walkable, with trendy eateries, cozy cocktail bars, and new hospitality spots popping up nonstop.
+It’s the perfect place to plan a fun night out with friends or book a stylish staycation at a boutique hotel.
 Here are eight spots not to miss on your next visit to this up-and-coming LA neighborhood.
 Culver City Itinerary

 Ivy Station